jonnyabrams/tedium/README.md

 Blog posts have to be submitted via the content management system but users can post comments, which are displayed pending approval.
 It also has a responsive design, as demonstrated in the video demo below.

-There are a range of additional features I'd ideally have liked to implement, but this was primarily an exercise in improving my fluency with TypeScript, Next.js and Tailwind.
+There's a range of additional features I'd like to have implemented, but this was primarily an exercise in improving my fluency with TypeScript, Next.js and Tailwind.

 ---